Direct Listings vs. IPOs: How Are They Different?

 Cons of a Direct Listing

-There are also some potential drawbacks when it comes to direct listings.
+There are also some potential drawbacks to direct listings.

 Companies best suited to direct listings are those that sell directly to consumers and have both a strong, recognizable brand and a business model that the public can easily understand and evaluate.

 Underwriters provide guarantees, promotion, and support during the listing process.
-Without an underwriter involved, the company may find that shares are difficult to sell, there may be legal issues during the sale, and the share price may see extreme swings.
+Without an underwriter involved, the company may find that its shares are difficult to sell, that there may be legal issues during the sale, and that the share price may experience extreme swings.

 This chart outlines the main points covered above.